mihirneal/fMRI_flatmaps/README.md

 # fMRI Flat Map Preprocessing Pipeline

-This preprocessing pipeline converts BIDS-formatted fMRI data into flat map representations suitable for the fMRI-FM model.
+Preprocessing pipeline for converting BIDS-formatted fMRI data into flat map representations.
+Worked on by Mihir Tripathy (Baylor College of Medicine) and Claude 4.0 Sonnet.

 ## Overview